BryceStevenWilley/BryceStevenWilley.github.io/README.md

 # BryceStevenWilley.github.io
 My personal webpage.

-Basics are there, but a continuing work in progress.
+:construction: A continuing work in progress, in the geocities sense :construction:

-To build locally, install ruby and bundle (`sudo apt install ruby bundler`)  and run `bundle install && bundle exec jekyll serve`
+To build locally, install ruby and bundle (`sudo apt install ruby bundler`)  and run `bundle install && bundle exec jekyll serve`.
+But why would you do that?
+Please don't run my personal website locally and just [read the jekyll docs](https://jekyllrb.com/docs/) instead.